jamesmh/coravel/Docs/Mailing.md

 # Mailing

 You love configuring e-mails!
 Especially building an an e-mail friendly template that you can re-use throughout your app.
 O yah!

-Sending email through your database is so easy to confiugure and use, right?
+Sending email through your database is so easy to configure and use, right?
 And don't forget about storing e-mail templates **in your database**!
 So maintainable and easy to use!

 Satire aside now - e-mails are not as easy as they should be.
 Luckily for you, Coravel solves this by offering: